andela/workdey/artisan_guidelines.md

 * Always be clear with your client: Make sure you always communicate effectively with your client as this help mitigate any issues that might arise due to poor communication between you and your client.
 Be sure to inform your client of any additional thing that will be needed to complete an assigned task.
 * Treat workdey like a business: A popular Nigerian saying goes thus: "na where man dey work, na there im dey chop".
 When you deliver great services on workdey, you will always get more work and thereby grow your own business.

-The following sections provide more detail on what we expect from you as a Taskee.
+The following sections provide more detail on what we expect from you as a Artisan.

 ### Timeliness